cloverhackathons/DeveloperPayAPI/node.js/README.md

-### Node.js Developer Pay Example
+### Node.js Developer Pay API Example

-Requires node.js request module.
+Includes a package.json to install all dependencies.
+You'll need to open `webpay.js` and edit the script config to include your own test Merchant ID, an Order ID belonging that Merchant, and an OAuth token with PROCESS_CREDIT_CARDS permission.

+To run the script, execute the following commands from a terminal window:

-`npm install request`
+`npm install`

 `node webpay.js`